 We have alternative funding mechanisms to support virtual visits of American experts to Russia.
 Please reach out to USEmbRuCulture@state.gov with requests for more information.

 Q: How does funding work?

 A: Once a grant is signed by the U.S. Embassy Grants Officer, it means that the U.S. Embassy guarantees payment of the amount listed on the grant award pending completion of the project and proper reporting.
 Once you sign the grant, you have formally agreed to undertake the project and may begin work on the project and incur costs listed on the approved budget.
 Funds will be transferred upon the request of the organization or individual.
 They are not transferred automatically.
 Most organizations are expected to have funds on hand in their own accounts to begin working on the project before the first funds transfer is complete.
 Once you have started the project, you may then request the funds for the listed budget items, up to 80% of the total cost of the project.
 Once the project is complete and reports have been sent and approved, you may request for us to transfer the final 20%.

 Q: Are organizations outside of the Russian Federation and the United States eligible to submit proposals?

-Q: Can a single organization submit more than one proposal for funding under APS 2022?
+Q: Can a single organization submit more than one application for funding under APS 2023?

-A: A single organization can submit multiple proposals to be considered for funding through Public Diplomacy Grants Program.
-However, any proposal should be distinct, the applicant should avoid the risks of duplication and/or double-financing of similar activities.
+A: A single organization can submit multiple applications to be considered for funding through Public Diplomacy Grants Program.
+However, any application should be distinct, the applicant should avoid the risks of duplication and/or double financing of similar activities.